• Skip to main content

 The Ghost gives you a meaningful look and fades into the abyss backstage.

-You sit up in a flash.
+You bolt upright in your chair.
 Panicked, you look around to see that your fluorescent overhead lights are still on.
 You have 10 new emails.
 Whew.
 You had only fallen asleep head down on your desk.
 You’re relieved to notice that your office, rather than being freezing cold like the future the Ghost showed you, it is the normal level of being overheated, which is why you fell asleep after eating your peppermint dark chocolate treat.

 You’re back in the real present.
-But the memories of the dream and the grotesque sound of the snap of turning off the ghost light is still with you.
+But the memories of the dream and the grotesque snapping sound of turning off the ghost light is still with you.

 You must do something!
 You can’t let the Christmas Future you saw come to pass!